elijahr/lintball/README.md

                             includes both committed and uncommitted changes.
                             <commit> may be a commit hash or a committish, such
                             as HEAD~1 or master.
+    -j, --jobs <n>          The number of parallel jobs to run.
-  fix [paths …]             Recursively fix issues.
+                              Default: the number of available CPUs. fix [paths …]             Recursively fix issues.
                               Exit 1 if unfixable issues.
     -s, --since <commit>    Fix only files changed since <commit>.
 This includes both committed and uncommitted changes.
                             <commit> may be a commit hash or a committish, such
                             as HEAD~1 or master.
+    -j, --jobs <n>          The number of parallel jobs to run.
-  install-githooks          Install lintball githooks in a git repository.
+                              Default: the number of available CPUs. install-githooks          Install lintball githooks in a git repository.
     -p, --path <path>       Git repo path.
                               Default: working directory.